hanimsofia/Implement-Load-Balancing-on-Compute-Engine/README.md

-# Implement Load Balancing on Compute Engine: Challenge Lab
+# Implement Load Balancing on Compute Engine

 ## Challenge scenario
 You have started a new role as a Junior Cloud Engineer for Jooli, Inc. You are expected to help manage the infrastructure at Jooli.
 Common tasks include provisioning resources for projects.